techidaily/site-facebook/source/_posts/how-to-recover-your-facebook-account-when-you-cant-log-in.md

 ![Log into your account with a current or old password](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/07/Facebook-Login-With-Old-Password.jpg)

  This is useful in case a hacker changed your password, but it may also come in handy if you forget your new password.
-You can find more security-related tips on the[Account Security](https://www.facebook.com/help/285695718429403/?helpref=hc%5Ffnav) page in the Facebook Help Center.
+You can find more security-related tips on the [Account Security](https://www.facebook.com/help/285695718429403/?helpref=hc%5Ffnav) page in the Facebook Help Center.

 ## 5\.
 Confirm Your Identity With Facebook

  If all of Facebook's automated account recovery methods have failed, your last hope is Facebook support itself.
-Facebook has a[Help Center page](https://www.facebook.com/help/contact/183000765122339) that lets you confirm your identity.
+Facebook has a [Help Center page](https://www.facebook.com/help/contact/183000765122339) that lets you confirm your identity.

  Upload a JPEG (photo) of your ID, enter an email address or mobile phone number that is (or was) associated with the Facebook account you wish to recover, then click**Send** to submit the information.